Meal Planning Made Easy originally ran in February, 2021. We are sharing it again to help make your meal planning resolutions a reality!

 I actually like cooking.
 I like the preparation.
 I like planning and trying new recipes.
 When I heard on a podcast about a different type of meal planning, I got excited.
 I decided this is it.
 This is what I need.
 I set out to do this for the month of January.
 After one month of preparing meals this way, I can say I am hooked.

 Different people may approach this plan in different ways, but I started small.
 I decided to stick with three meals a week.
 I would prepare the same three meals for dinner each week for the whole month of January.
 This did not necessarily mean that every Wednesday night was our Thai Curry night, but more so sometime during each week, I would make the Thai Curry dish.
 One time each week for the entirety of the month.

 In preparing the same three meals each week, I was able to continue to use ingredients that were not entirely used in one meal.
 I could also use a consistent grocery list (minus the leftover ingredients) for my weekly grocery trips.
 This month I picked a Mexican dish, an Asian dish, and a bowl made to each person’s liking.
 We were able to find three new meals we like as a family, and I added these meals to recipe cards to use later on.

 This month was a major win for meal planning in our family.
 We ate three healthy, vegetable-packed meals for dinner throughout the week.
 I streamlined grocery shopping and the general planning process.
 Most importantly, I took some of the stress out of the kitchen and enjoyed cooking again.
-I am eager to continue this habit throughout 2021 to find more healthy recipes and love cooking for my family again.
+I am eager to continue this habit to find more healthy recipes and love cooking for my family again.